Assistant Vice President and Director of Community Relations

 Government Relations Associate

 Erika Bustamante assists with the day-to-day management and coordination of the university’s activities and relationships with federal and state governmental bodies related to regulatory and legislative issues impacting the university’s mission.
 Previous to joining Stanford, Bustamante worked in the capacity of Legislative Director for Assembly Member Luis Alejo.
 She is also a former California Science and Technology Policy Fellow.

-Bustamante holds a BS in Molecular and Cell Biology from UCLA and a Ph.D. in Developmental Biology form Stanford University.
+Bustamante holds a BS in Molecular, Cell, and Developmental Biology from UCLA and a Ph.D. in Developmental Biology from Stanford University.